Bee’s Knees Cocktail

 A deep golden Bee's Knees cocktail pictured next to a honey dipper and sliced lemon.

 Other than being a Prohibition-Era cocktail, the drink is known for its catchy name—a nod to the time in history it originated.
 Bee’s knees is a 1900’s slang term for ‘the best’ or ‘awesome’ and of course inspired by the cocktail’s use of honey.
-And hey, you might even get a nice buzzzz as you’re sipping (dad joke, sorry).
+And hey, you might even get a nice buzz as you’re sipping.

 Why This Recipe Works